 Tests at Oak Ridge National Laboratory and Lawrence Berkeley National Laboratory showed white elastomeric coatings offer about 60% solar reflectance, leaving the roof temperature 36 degrees higher than the ambient air temperature - a much smaller difference than that generated by a black asphalt roof.
 All polymeric coatings must be chosen and applied carefully, particularly on rough asphalt roofs.

 Metallic reflective coatings may be better for some rough asphalt roofs.
 They use asphalt-like resins and other materials mixed with aluminum flakes.
 The aluminum rises to the surface of the coating as it sets, creating a solid, reflective surface.
 Metallic coatings are rated at 55% reflectance, which is similar to the elastomeric coatings.
 But aluminum typically has higher average temperatures than elastomeric-coated roofs.
 The aluminum retains heat more than elastomeric coatings.

 Calculate Your Savings

-Though the federal government does not offer energy savings rebates for reflective roof coatings, you can look for Energy Star-rated roof coatings, which guarantee a minimum level of reflectance.
+Look for Energy Star-rated roof coatings, which guarantee a minimum level of reflectance.

 Oak Ridge National Laboratory and Lawrence Berkeley National Laboratory also have a roof savings calculator.
 It uses weather data and your building information to estimate the cost of a new roofing system or coating, and the potential energy savings.
-The calculation tool is in the beta phase and is not fully automated.
-After you plug in data, the lab will E-mail you results.

 Photo credit: Akari Energy